justADeni/SoulGraves/README.md

 # Time in seconds for how long a soul will show the unstable animation for before bursting
 # The total time the soul is available to collect is time-stable + time-unstable
 time-unstable: 60

+# How much it costs to teleport to your soul, set to 0.0 to disable
+teleport-cost: 0.0

 # Whether to freeze the timer when the owner of the soul is offline
 # This feature cannot detect the online status of players in other subservers on a proxy server